Skip to main content

 Instructions

-Get an org collection by id (bw get org-collection).
+Get an organization collection by id (bw get org-collection). organizationId is optional and narrows the org-scoped lookup when provided.

 Input Schema